 How do I sign up for a vaccine?

 There are several starting points for signing up for a vaccine appointment:

 - Vaccine Finder

 - New York State’s Am I Eligible*

 Use any or all of these sites, be persistent, and make an appointment as soon as you can.
-Many vaccination sites actually have social media notifications you can sign up for to make sure you know when appointments become available.
+Many vaccination sites have social media notifications you can sign up for to make sure you know when appointments become available.
 Once you have completed your vaccination process, please fill out the COVID-19 Vaccination Documentation Form so that we have it on record that you are vaccinated.
-If we have this information, you can be exempt from testing and close contact quarantine between 14 and 90 days after completion of your vaccination process.
+If we have this information, you can be exempt from quarantine if you are a close contact of a COVID-positive individual.